- See Madrid's famous sites on a guided walk

 In addition, you'll visit the Alcázar de los Reyes, a palace built in the 14th century.
 This is where Christopher Columbus met with the Catholic monarchs and was granted approval for his voyage west in search of the Indies.
 The terraced gardens, fish ponds, flower beds, and orange trees here make for great photo opportunities.

-After breakfast, you'll hit the road again for a two-hour drive west from Córdoba to Andalusia's capital of Seville.
-You can feel free to stop along the way to snap photos at historic sights like the medieval Castle of Almodóvar del Río or the village of Palma del Rio.
+After breakfast, you'll hit the road again for a two-hour drive west from Córdoba to Andalusia's capital, Seville.
+Feel free to stop along the way to snap photos at historic sites like the medieval Castle of Almodóvar del Río or the village of Palma del Rio.
 Upon arrival in Seville, you'll check into your hotel in the city center.

-In the evening, either in a small group or private tour, you'll head to Seville's historic Old Town for an evening of delicious tapas.
+In the evening, head to Seville's historic Old Town for a night of delicious tapas.
 You'll meet an expert guide who will lead you to two family-run taverns and recommend a wide selection of dishes to ensure you enjoy the experience like a local.
-Authentic tapas on offer include acorn-fed Iberian ham, gambas al ajillo (garlic shrimp in oil) and bacalao (salt cod).
+Typical authentic tapas in Seville include acorn-fed Iberian ham, gambas al ajillo (garlic shrimp in oil), and bacalao (salt cod).
 Of course, throughout the dinner, you'll pair the tapas with delicious local wines.

 After breakfast, you'll head off with a local guide to explore Seville.
 Start with the Seville Cathedral, a 15th-century Roman-Catholic church that's home to the tomb of Christopher Columbus.
-You'll also see La Giralda, which is the cathedral's looming belltower.
-There's a noticeable stylistic difference between the two structures, as this 12th-century pillar was originally built as a minaret for the Great Mosque back when Andalusia was ruled by the Moors.
+You'll also see La Giralda, which is the cathedral's looming bell tower.
+There's a noticeable stylistic difference between the two structures, as this 12th-century pillar was originally built as a minaret for the Great Mosque back when the Moors ruled Andalusia.

-After completing the half-day tour, you can return to your hotel and relax, or continue to explore the town.
-If you decide to head out for a night on the town, do like the locals and complement an evening of tapas with a nightcap at a favorite watering hole.
+After completing the half-day excursion, you can return to your hotel and relax or continue exploring the town.
+If you decide to head out for the evening, do like the locals and complement tapas with a nightcap at a favorite watering hole.

-Day 7: Drive from Seville to Granada - Hike the Caminito del Rey
+Day 7: Drive to Granada, Hike the Caminito del Rey

-Afterward, you'll continue to Granada, where you'll check into your hotel.
-You'll have the rest of the day to relax and recharge.
+Afterward, continue to Granada, where you'll check into your hotel and have the rest of the day to relax and recharge.

-Day 8: Private Tour of the Alhambra - Ceramics Class
+Day 8: Private Visit to the Alhambra, Ceramics Class

-Granada was once the last bastion of Al-Andalus (Muslim Spain) when it was ruled by the moors.
+When the Moors ruled it, Granada was the last bastion of Al-Andalus (Muslim Spain).
 You can see examples of this history in the form of Granada's most famous landmark, the Alhambra, which receives more than two million visitors annually.
-In the morning, you'll meet an expert guide for a private tour.
+In the morning, you'll meet an expert guide for a private visit.

 Later in the afternoon, you'll participate in a private ceramic tile-painting class with a professional artist.
 Granada is renowned for the quality of its ceramics, a long tradition that dates back to Moorish times.
 Your teacher is an accomplished local artist who will present you with a selection of designs and guide your technique as you create them yourself on the tiles.
 At the end of the class, you'll glaze the tiles before firing them in a special kiln.

 After a leisurely breakfast, you'll get in the car and drive 1.5 hours from Granada to Málaga.
-This port city has gone through quite the rejuvenation over the last few years and is quickly becoming a hotbed of culture, style, and art.
-Depending on your flight schedule, you can take a self-guided tour of the city and visit famous sights like the Picasso Museum, located in the historic center.
-It's devoted to the cubists master, who was born in Málaga.
+This port city has been rejuvenated over the last few years and is quickly becoming a hotbed of culture, style, and art.
+Depending on your flight schedule, you can take a self-guided walk of the city and visit famous sites like the Picasso Museum in the historic center.
+It's devoted to the cubist master, who was born in Málaga.

-At the designated time you will transfer to the airport or rail station, drop off your rental car, and depart.
+At the designated time, you'll transfer to the airport or rail station, drop off your rental car, and depart.
 Safe travels!